Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/laboratory-assignment.md

   reflectively examine your decisions in technical writing.

-- Use a text editor and a terminal window to design, implement, test, and use an experimentation framework to run experiments to evaluate the Python function.
+- Use a text editor and a terminal window to design, implement, test, and use an experimentation framework to run experiments that evaluate the Python function.
 Using the data collected from the experiments, evaluate the implementation of the Python function as you consider, for instance, its efficiency and correctness.

 - After using a text editor and a terminal window to design, implement, test, and use an integrated Python program that features user documentation, a test